7.5. Tuples

-A tuple is a way of grouping multiple values with potentially different types into one type.
-All types may be stored within tuples except streams and other tuples.
+A tuple is a way of grouping multiple values with potentially different types into an aggregate data structure.
+Tuples are similar to structs, except that a tuple’s fields are indexed instead of named.
+Tuples are often used to return multiple values from a function or procedure.
+Any type may be stored within tuples except :ref:`streams`<sec:streams> and other tuples.

 7.5.1.
 Declaration

 A tuple value is declared with the keyword tuple followed by a parentheses-surrounded, comma-separated list of types.
-The list must contain at least two types.
+The list must contain at least two elements.
 Tuples are mutable.
 For example:

 tuple(integer, real, integer[10]) t1;

+Note that while each tuple declaration defines a new type, the tuple type is not named explcitly.
+Rather, it has a type signature (T1, T2, ...), where T1, T2 are the types of its members.
 The number of fields in a tuple must be known at compile time.
-The only exception is when a variable is declared without a type using var or const.
+This includes instances of type inference, where a variable is declared without an explicit type signature using var or const .
 In this case, the variable must be initialised immediately with a literal whose type is known at compile time.

 7.5.2.
 Access

 The elements in a tuple are accessed using dot notation.
 Dot notation can only be applied to tuple variables and not tuple literals.
-Therefore, dot notation is an identifier followed by a period and then either a literal integer or a field name.
-Spaces are not allowed inbetween elements in dot notation.
+Dot notation means an identifier followed by a period and then a literal integer.
+Spaces are not allowed between elements in dot notation.
 Field indices start at one, not zero.
 For example:

 t1.1